On the geometry of silent and anisotropic big bang singularities: Assumptions

 on $\bM\times I$ for all $A\neq B$, where

 on $\bM\times I$.
 If there are constants $C_{\mK,\mrod}\geq 0$, $G_{\mK,\mrod}\geq 0$, $M_{\mK,\mrod}\geq 0$ and $0<\e_{\mK}\leq 2$ such that (\ref{eq:hmlUhmlUsqmKoffdiagonalexpbd}) and (\ref{eq:expgrowthwithupperbound}) hold on $\bM\times I$ for all $A,B$ such that $A\neq B$ and $B>1$, then $\hml_{U}\mK$ is said to satisfy a \textit{weak off-diagonal exponential bound}. \end{definition} \begin{remark} The requirement that $\hml_{U}\mK$ satisfy a weak off-diagonal exponential bound is perhaps the most unnatural assumption of the framework.
-However, it is consistent with the presence of oscillations; cf. the remarks following \cite[Definition~3.19]{RinWave}.
-Moreover, under suitable circumstances, the framework leads to an improvement of this assumption; cf., e.g., Corollary~\ref{cor:improvedoffdiagexpbd} below and the results in the quiescent setting.
+However, it is consistent with the presence of oscillations; see the remarks following \cite[Definition~3.19]{RinWave}.
+More specifically, this condition is satisfied by Bianchi type VIII and IX solutions, for which the dynamics are asymptotically well approximated by the BKL map (on the other hand, $(\hml_{U}\mK)(Y^{A},X_{A})$ does not converge to zero in this setting).
+Moreover, under suitable circumstances, the framework leads to an improvement of this assumption; see, e.g., Corollary~\ref{cor:improvedoffdiagexpbd} below and the results in the quiescent setting.
 In such a situation, we can think of the weak off-diagonal exponential bound as part of a bootstrap argument. \end{remark}

 Next, we introduce the norms with respect to which we express the main assumptions.
 Let, to begin with,